Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

 \subsection{Minimizing the Verbosity of Explanations}

-The idea of using formal methods to minimize the verbosity of explanations we explore in this paper originates from the problem of simplifying Boolean functions into prime implicants~\shortcite{Quine52}, with later extensions to first-order logic for the purpose of abductive reasoning~\shortcite{Marquis91}.
-More recently, these ideas have been applied to the explanation of predictions made by different types of machine learning models~\shortcite<e.g.,>{Shih18,Ignatiev19,La21,Ignatiev22,Audemard22}.
+The ideas of minimizing the verbosity of explanations we explore in this paper originate from the problem of simplifying Boolean functions into prime implicants\cite{Quine52}, with later extensions to first-order logic for the purpose of abductive reasoning\cite{Marquis91}.
+More recently, these ideas have been applied to the explanation of predictions made by different types of machine learning models\cite{Shih18,Ignatiev19,La21,Ignatiev22,Audemard22}.
 These related works are discussed further in Section~\ref{sec:related-works}.
-We now start by defining the notion of a valid explanation. \begin{definition}[Valid Explanation] Let $f : \D^n \rightarrow \D$ be a function, $(x_1, \ldots, x_n)$ variables ranging over elements in $\D$, and $(c_1, \ldots, c_n) \in \D^n$ constants.
+We now move on by defining the notion of a valid explanation. \begin{definition}[Valid Explanation] Let $f : \D^n \rightarrow \D$ be a function, $(x_1, \ldots, x_n)$ variables ranging over elements in $\D$, and $(c_1, \ldots, c_n) \in \D^n$ constant scalars.
 An explanation $E \subseteq \{(x_1, c_1), \ldots, (x_n, c_n)\}$ is valid with respect to a prediction $f(c_1, \ldots, c_n) \mapsto d$ iff

+\end{definition} \begin{eexample}[Valid Explanation] Consider the classifier from Section~\ref{sec:cls-example} and an Android application that requests all of the permissions, which is classified as malware.
+Clearly, the explanation $E_1 = \{(x_1, 1), (x_2, 1), (x_3, 1), (x_4, 1), (x_5, 1), (x_6, 1)\}$ which contains all features is valid.
+Furthermore, we can see that a different application that has the same permissions \textit{except} the ability to read contacts ($x_6$) is also classified as malware, i.e.,